Tughlaqabad Fort

-Surroundings are an important biodiversity area within the Northern Aravalli leopard wildlife corridor stretching from Sariska Tiger Reserve to Delhi.
+Its environs are an important biodiversity area within the Northern Aravalli leopard wildlife corridor stretching from Sariska Tiger Reserve to Delhi.
 Historical places around the sanctuary are Badkhal Lake, 6 km northeast, the tenth century ancient Surajkund reservoir and Anangpur Dam, Damdama Lake, Tughlaqabad Fort and Adilabad ruins (both in Delhi).
 It is contiguous to the seasonal waterfalls in Pali-Dhuaj-Kot villages of Faridabad, the sacred Mangar Bani and the Asola Bhatti Wildlife Sanctuary.
 There are several dozen lakes formed in the abandoned open pit mines in the forested hilly area of Delhi Ridge.

 History

 Ghazi Malik was a feudatory of the Khalji rulers of Delhi, India.
-The Khaliji dynasty is a Turco-Afghan dynasty which ruled India.
+The Khaliji dynasty is a Turco-Afghan dynasty that ruled India.
 Once, while on a walk with his Khalji master, Ghazi Malik suggested that the king build a fort on a hillock in the southern portion of Delhi.
 The king jokingly told Ghazi Malik to build the fort himself when he would become king.

-In 1321, Ghazi Malik drove away the Khaljis and assumed the title of Ghias-ud-din Tughlaq, starting the Tughlaq dynasty.
-He immediately started the construction of his fabled city, which he dreamt of as an impregnable, yet beautiful fort to keep away the Mongol marauders.
+In 1321, Ghazi Malik drove away the Khaljis and assumed the title of Ghias-ud-din Tughlaq, commencing the Tughlaq dynasty.
+He promptly ordered the construction of his legendary city, envisioning it as a beautiful yet impregnable fortress that would ward off Mongol marauders.
 However, destiny would not be as he would have liked.

 The Curse of Nizamuddin Auliya

 Ghias-ud-din is usually perceived as a liberal ruler.
-However, he was so passionate about his dream fort that he issued a dictate that all labourers in Delhi must work on his fort.
-Saint Nizamuddin Auliya, a Sufi saint in the 13th century, got incensed as the work on his baoli (well) was stopped.
-The confrontation between the Sufi saint and the royal emperor has become a legend in India.
+However, he was so inordinately passionate about his dream fort that he issued a dictate that all labourers in Delhi must work on his fort.
+Nizamuddin Auliya, a revered Sufi saint of the 13th century, got incensed owing to the cessation of construction of his baoli (step-well) triggered by the labour requisitioning.
+The confrontation between the Sufi saint and the royal emperor eventually transmogrified into a legend in India.
 The saint uttered a curse which was to resonate throughout history until today.

-The Death of the ruler
+The death of the ruler

-Another of the saint's curses was Hunuz Dilli door ast (Delhi is still far away).
+Another of the saint's curses was "Hunuz Dilli door ast" (Delhi is still far away).
 The Emperor was engrossed in a campaign in Bengal at this time.
 He was successful and was on his way to Delhi.
 However, his son, Muhammad bin Tughlaq, met him at Kara in Uttar Pradesh.
 Allegedly at the prince's orders, a Shamiana (Tent) was made to fall on the Emperor, who was crushed to death (1324).